parse-community/docs/_includes/rest/config.md

 }
 ```

-If you want to make any changes on configs without sending the masterkey,  you will need to create a cloud function that makes those changes.
+If you want to make any changes to configs without sending the `masterkey`, you will need to create a Cloud Function that makes those changes.